pavanvaranasi02/Full-Stack-Development/HTML-Basics.md

 1. An HTML element is defined by a start tag, some content, and an end tag:
 Example: <<code>p</code>>This is a paragraph      with no extra spaces<<code>/p</code>>
 2. Unexpected results and errors may occur if you forget the end tag!
 3. HTML elements with no content are called empty elements.
-The <br> tag defines a line break, and is an empty element without a closing tag.
+The <<code>br</code>> tag defines a line break, and is an empty element without a closing tag.
 4. HTML is Not Case Sensitive, but W3C recommends lowercase in HTML, and demands lowercase for stricter document types like XHTML.

 **HTML Attributes:**